Faculty

 Clinical Pharmacist, Critical Care and Emergency Medicine

-Dr. Seidel received her Doctor of Pharmacy from Wilkes University Nesbitt School of Pharmacy in 2021.
-She pursued a PGY1 pharmacy residency at Geisinger Medical Center and subsequently joined the critical care and emergency medicine team.
-Dr. Seidel serves on the Residency Advisory Committee and Emergency Medicine Medication Committee.
-Her professional interests include emergency medicine, trauma, anticoagulation and precepting.
-Outside of work, she enjoys traveling, trying new restaurants and foods, fitness and spending time with family and friends.
+Dr. Hopper received her Doctor of Pharmacy from Wilkes University Nesbitt School of Pharmacy in 2021.
+She pursued a PGY1 pharmacy residency at Geisinger Medical Center and subsequently joined the critical care and emergency medicine team in 2022.
+Dr. Hopper serves on the Residency Advisory Committee, Emergency Medicine Medication Committee, and as the Co-Champion of the PGY1 Wellness Committee.
+She precepts PGY1 and PGY2 residents in emergency medicine, trauma and longitudinal staffing.
+Her professional interests include emergency medicine, trauma, anticoagulation, precepting and wellness.
+Outside of work, she enjoys fitness, traveling, trying new restaurants and foods and spending time with family and friends.

 Director, PGY2 Critical Care Pharmacy Residency Program